-We are looking for a personable, self-motivated and detail-oriented team player to help with recruitment and follow-up activities for two federally-funded research studies focused on substance use, violence and HIV risk behaviors.
-Both studies will be conducted out of the Hurley Medical Center Emergency Department in Flint, Michigan.
-Key job responsibilities include contacting and collecting data from study participants, maintaining study records, and helping to develop internal study documentation.
+We are looking for a personable, self-motivated and detail-oriented team player to help with recruitment and follow-up activities for research studies focused on substance use, mobile health, and violence.
+Key job responsibilities include approaching and collecting data from patients in healthcare settings, contacting study participants, and maintaining study records.

-Responsibilities may include, but are not limited to: Assist with survey development and creation of study manuals and other internal documentation.
-Recruit study participants in healthcare settings following IRB-approved procedures and study protocols.
-Data enter cases into Access databases and clean databases as directed by supervisor.
+Responsibilities may include, but are not limited to: Recruit study participants in healthcare settings following IRB-approved procedures and study protocols.
+Data enter cases into Access databases.
 Complete participant tracking paperwork accurately and in the required time frame.
+Locate and contact enrolled subjects for survey reminders, and to schedule follow-up appointments.
+Conduct structured follow-up interviews with participants over the phone or at community locations, which involves discussing personal and sensitive topics (e.g., substance use, violence, HIV risk behaviors).
 Distribute and document transactions of subject incentives according to study protocol.
-Conduct and document risk assessments as needed.
-Locate and contact enrolled subjects for survey reminders, and to schedule follow-up appointments.
-Complete follow-up interviews at hospital or community locations, which involves: assisting subjects with self-administered computerized web surveys on a tablet computer, conducting structured interviews requiring discussion of personal and sensitive topics (e.g., substance use, HIV risk behaviors), and collecting biological samples for research purposes.
+Assist with survey development, intervention content development, and creation of study manuals and other internal documentation.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.